WORKSHOP | CO-LOCATED WITH ASPLOS 2026

 1–2 pages (excluding references).

 Suitable for early-stage ideas, position statements, ongoing projects, demos, and insights from production systems.
 We strongly welcome contributions from industry practitioners and the open source community to share real-world experiences and challenges.
-Accepted abstracts will be presented at the workshop.

 Track 2